Deploying in a Docker Swarm¶

 PUBLISHED_ADDRESS=18.104.22.168 LISTENING_ADDRESS=0 ZK_URL=zookeeper:2181 HDFS_URL=hdfs:8020 docker stack up --compose-file pravega.yml pravega

 HDFS_URL can be omitted if the services are at their default locations.

 Your client should talk to Pravega at

-BookKeeper can be scaled up or down with:
+BookKeeper can be scaled up or down using the following command.

 docker service scale pravega_bookkeeper=N

 As configured in this package, Pravega requires at least 3 BookKeeper nodes, (i.e., N must be >= 3.)